History of the Sage School

 The Philosophical Review

 The Philosophical Review was the first genuine philosophical review in the country, and was founded in 1891 as part of the original endowment of the Sage School of Philosophy.
 It has been published continuously under the editorship of the Sage School since its first issue appeared in January 1892.
-Professor Nicholas Silins serves as editor, along with Professors Will Starr and Karolina Hubner (2021).
+For the upcoming academic year Professor Karolina Hubner will serve as editor in chief along with Professor Carlotta Pavese (2024 - 2025).

 Biographies